cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 9. Relayer starts flushing in-flight packets from chain B to chain A.
 10. Relayer completes packet lifecycle for in-flight packets from chain A to chain B.
 11. Relayer completes packet lifecycle for in-flight packets from chain B to chain A.
-12. Relayer submits `MsgChannelUpgradeOpen` on chain B.
+12. Relayer submits `MsgChannelUpgradeConfirm` on chain B.
-13. Execution of `MsgChannelUpgradeOpen` succeeds on chain B.
+13. Execution of `MsgChannelUpgradeConfirm` succeeds on chain B.
 14. Chain B disallows port ID `transfer`, channel ID `channel-0` to be further upgraded.
 15. Relayer submits `MsgChannelUpgradeOpen` on chain A.
 16. Execution of `MsgChannelUpgradeOpen` succeeds on chain A.